rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

   - _Feedback?_[^feedback]

 <!-- FOOTNOTES################################### -->
-[^transparency]: I often find myself having trouble determining what questions are most important to consider epistemically when reading an article or piece of research.
-The following transparency remarks I make come from <https://www.openphilanthropy.org/reasoning-transparency>. __Request__: Please, if you have any suggestion for bettering my epistemics, I want to hear them, and will edit this article with useful updates and suggestions.
+[^transparency]: _General Transparency_: It usually difficult for me to determine which questions are most epistemically salient to a particular article or piece of research.
+This writing is not an exception, and I believe I might be missing some important considerations for properly framing my essay and being transparent.
+In the past, I've found the following article useful <https://www.openphilanthropy.org/reasoning-transparency>, and have modeled some of remarks after this post. __Request__: Please, if you have any suggestion for improving the epistemics of this post, I want to hear them, and will edit this article to include useful updates and suggestions made in the comments.

-[^expertise]: I have no formal training in genetics.
-I have a B.A. in Neuroscience and Mathematics.
-I've published 1 research paper.
-As for forecasting expertise, I am currently rank 54 on Metaculus, with an average Brier score of 0.057 (172 questions).
+[^expertise]: I have no formal training in genetics, and am not able to explain the technicalities or present progress bottlenecks of the various gene-editing technologies currently in use.
+Moreover, I am not too confident in my remembrance and understanding of the core definitions related to gene-editing, though, Anki has helped in this regard).
+As for my education, I have a B.A. in Neuroscience and Mathematics and, with regard to gene-editing, have read roughly 25 papers on the topic, but not the content (e.g., I don't fully understand how CRISPR-Cas9 works on a detailed level - i.e., I am not currently able to use CRISPR-Cas9 in a lab, even if I had the resources to).
+That I've published 1 research paper in applied ML is some further evidence towards my capabilities.
+As for forecasting expertise, I am currently rank 54 on Metaculus, with an average Brier score of 0.057 (173 questions).
 My underconfidence is 25%.
-Subjectively speaking, I believe that I am slightly above average at making and updating forecasts.
-More about me can be found [here][about_me].
+Subjectively speaking, I believe that I am slightly above average at making and updating forecasts, but am very likely not yet at the level of a superforecaster.
+More about me as a person with interests and goals can be found [here][about_me].

 [^EA_relevance]: NEED.
 From the Impactful Forecasting contest.
 List posts on EAF about gene-editing.